fchierad/PRD/README.md

 # PRD
 Repository to store ECMAScript code used in workflows created with the product NetIQ Identity Manager.

+Current scripts:

-* <a href="PRD.js">PRD.js</a>: Development version of the library, with full comments and variable names.
+* <a href="PRD.js">PRD.js</a>: Module/library to facilitate development of work flows.
     * Function documentation can be found at <a href="PRD.md">PRD.md</a>
-* <a href="extensions/retrieveData.js">retrieveData.js</a>: Extension to PRD that facilitates reading multiple attributes from an entity
+* <a href="extensions/retrieveData.js">retrieveData.js</a>: Extension to the PRD.js module that facilitates reading multiple attributes from an entity
     * Extension documentation can be found at <a href="extensions/retrieveData.md">retrieveData.md</a>
-* <a href="extensions/ctask.js">ctask.js</a>: Extension to PRD to provide a simple application state store.
+* <a href="extensions/ctask.js">ctask.js</a>: Extension to PRD.js module to provide a simple application state store.
 Still in Alpha, use at your own discretion.</a>

 More information about the product this can be used with can be found at <a href="https://www.netiq.com">https://www.netiq.com</a>